romsson/dragit/README.md

 #### Other Ways to Create a  Cube

-* Using SVG shapes (see the Spiral example)
+* Sampling a SVG shapes (see the spiral example)
-* Use a non-temporal data structure (e.g. paths in a tree)
-* Using a combinatory space (see the World Cup Brackets example)
+* Browsing paths of a tree data structure (see the radial tree example or the World Cup Brackets example)
-* Using any other combinatory space
+* Or more generally, use any other combinatorial space.

 #### Core Concepts